 - Some courses may have additional course fees or course related expenses.

-- Centenary College reserves the right to change the fees, policies, procedures, rules, regulations, requirements for graduation, course offerings and any other contents of this web site at any time.
+- Centenary University reserves the right to change the fees, policies, procedures, rules, regulations, requirements for graduation, course offerings and any other contents of this web site at any time.

 Additional tuition and fee information is available at the Student Billing Office Website.